philipstubbs13/frontend_masters/deep_js_foundations_v3/README.md

 * You simply cannot write quality JS programs without knowing the types involved in your operations.
 * The better approach is to embrace and learn JS's type system, and to adopt a coding style which makes types as obvious as possible.
 * Typl - embraces and unlocks the best parts of JS's type and coercion.

+## Scope

+* Scope: where to look for things.
+* JavaScript organizes scopes with functions and blocks.